MCP and ACP integration

 A2A (Agent-to-Agent Protocol)

-A2A exposes a Harn pipeline as an HTTP server that other agents can interact with.
-The server implements A2A protocol version 1.0.0.
+A2A exposes exported Harn functions as a peer-agent HTTP server that other agents can interact with.
+The server implements A2A protocol version 0.3.0 and uses the shared harn-serve dispatch core.

 Running the server